What’s Been Happening

 This group had set out to establish an international partnership as a central focus of their mission ministry.
 After 2 years of praying, planning, travelling and preparing they have now established a partnership with Pastor Diogene Pierre and a church in the village of Nan Paul, Haiti.
 This partnership is already yielding great benefits to Pastor Dio’s ministry in Haiti and to Oakbrook.
 It will be exciting to see where this partnership takes them and what long term impact it will have.

-As I look into the future, I see doors beginning to open as more churches step up to the challenge of taking back their role in international mission.
+As I look into the future, I see doors beginning to open as more churches step up to the challenge of taking back their role in international missions.
 There are already new doors being opened as God is drawing church leaders to His mission outside of their own communities and regions to the uttermost parts of the earth.

 This will mean that the support of ENGAGE GMP will be necessary to equip and train these leaders for work they may have very little experience with and guide them into global partnerships with long-term impact both at home and abroad.